OfficialBoomi/boomicicd-cli/README.md

 ## List of Interface

-The followings script/ calls a single API
+The followings script/ calls a single API.
+Arguments in *italics* are optional

 | **SCRIPT_NAME** | **ARGUMENTS** | **JSON FILE** |**API/Action**| **Notes**|
 | ------ | ------ | ------ | ------ | ------ |